-- 1. In the filter policy, select the row below the one in which you wish to add the rule allowing mobile users to use the IPsec VPN. - Click on New rule. - Select Simple rule.
-A new line will appear. - 4.
-In the newly added row, double-click on the cell in the Action column.
+- 1. In the filter policy, select the row below the one in which you wish to add the rule allowing mobile users to use the IPsec VPN. - 2.
+Click on New rule. - 3.
+Select Simple rule.
+A new row appears. - In the newly added row, double-click on the cell in the Action column.
 The configuration window of the rule opens.
-The Action section on the left in this configuration window is automatically selected. - 5.
-In the Action field, select pass. - Select the Source menu on the left side of the configuration window. - 7.
+The Action section on the left in this configuration window is automatically selected. - In the Action field, select pass. - 6.
+Select the Source menu on the left side of the configuration window. - 7.
 In the User field, select the group of users allowed to set up IPsec VPN tunnels. - 8.
 Click on the Advanced properties tab in the Source menu. - 9.
 For the via field, select IPsec VPN tunnel. - 10.
 For the Authentication method field, select IPsec VPN. - 11.
 Select the Destination menu on the left side of the configuration window. - 12.
 Click on Add in the Destination hosts grid. - 13.
-Select the networks that mobile users can access through the IPsec VPN tunnel (objects Local Network Authorized IPsec and Local Network Authorized IPsec2 in the example). - Select the Inspection menu on the left side of the configuration window. - 15.
+Select the networks that mobile users can access through the IPsec VPN tunnel (objects Local Network Authorized IPsec and Local Network Authorized IPsec in the example). - 14.
+Select the Inspection menu on the left side of the configuration window. - 15.
 In the Inspection profile field, select the IPS profile that contains the TCP-UDP profile with the MSS option (IPS 03 in the example). - 16.
-Click OK. - 17.
-Double-click on the cell corresponding to the Status column to enable this rule.
-Its status will switch to ON.
+Click OK. - Double-click on the cell in the Status column to enable this rule.
+Its status will switch to ON. - 18.
+Click on Save and apply, then on Yes, activate the policy.